HackVita/Docs/generatePublicAccount.md

 # Generate an account from the public generator

-You can generate as many daily accounts as your plan allows.
+You can generate as many daily public accounts as your plan allows.

 # Example request